Buying guide๐ง Music & Audio

 If you primarily listen to a small, fixed library of albums, buying digital downloads (or ripping your own CDs) may be more cost-effective long-term.
 You own what you buy; streaming licenses can vanish when label deals expire.

 For most people, Spotify is the right starting point โ best discovery, widest compatibility, and a free tier to try it risk-free.
-Apple users who care about sound quality should take Apple Music seriously: lossless audio at no premium is a real advantage.
+Apple users who care about sound quality should take Apple Music seriously: lossless audio at no premium is a real advantage, and it's the cheaper plan of the two.
+Still torn between them?
+Our Spotify vs. Apple Music comparison breaks down the trade-offs head to head.
 Dedicated audiophiles willing to confirm catalog coverage should look at Tidal.
 And if you're already paying for YouTube Premium, activate YouTube Music โ you're leaving money on the table if you don't.